ThreeSixtyGiving/standard/documentation/guidance/submit-data.md

 - Update an existing Data Registry entry
 - Submit a new Data Registry entry

-If none of the grants data in the file has been published before, select the option to **Submit a new Data Registry entry**.
+If none of the grant data in the file has been published before, select the option to **Submit a new Data Registry entry**.

 If your file includes grants that have already been published and appear in 360Giving’s tools (such as GrantNav), you need to replace your existing file with an updated version, by selecting the option to **Update an existing Data Registry entry**.
 The updated version of the file should contain all the grants that have already been published and the new grant data.